sjmichae/phylobio_final_project/readme.md

 OK, here we go.

-# Using Phylogeny to Understand Magnesium Ion Channels
+# Comparing Morphological and Protein Sequence Models of Ion Channel Phylogeny

 ## Introduction and Goals